Cats need their claws.

 There are plenty of humane alternatives to scratching behaviors

 More people recognize that declawing is harmful.

 Thanks to widespread education and awareness efforts, more and more people realize how much harm declawing causes cats.
 The American Association of Feline Practitioners, the Humane Society Veterinary Medical Association, the International Society of Feline Medicine, and the World Small Animal Veterinary Association all oppose declawing.
 The Center for Disease Control and Prevention also does not recommend declawing.

 The movement to ban declawing is growing.

 At least 42 countries have made declawing illegal, including England, France, Wales, New Zealand, Germany, Switzerland, and Israel.
-In the United States, declawing is outlawed in nine U.S. cities—Denver, Colorado and eight cities in California—and in the Canadian provinces of Nova Scotia, British Columbia, Newfoundland and Prince Edward Island.
+In North America, declawing is outlawed in nine U.S. cities—Denver, Colorado and eight cities in California—and in the Canadian provinces of Nova Scotia, British Columbia, Newfoundland and Prince Edward Island.
 In the past few years, an increasing number of state bills have been introduced to ban declawing, indicating that jurisdictions nationwide are finally recognizing declawing as cruel and inhumane.

 Join our movement to protect cats.